IMHoF

-On October 5, 2022, Cherie won her 14th IRONMAN World Championship title in Kailua-Kona, Hawai'i.
+On October 5, 2022, Cherie won her 14th IRONMAN World Championship title in Kailua-Kona, Hawai’i, becoming the oldest female ever to complete the race.
 She was featured on the annual NBC documentary of the race, along with a piece about the Exceeding Expectations kids.

 Click below to see a video excerpt plus a photo montage